- I. Introduction to Feed-In Tariffs

 I. Introduction to Feed-In Tariffs

 Feed-in tariffs (FITs) are an essential policy mechanism that promotes the growth of renewable energy sources, particularly solar energy.
-They provide incentives for individuals and businesses to invest in renewable energy systems by of
+They provide incentives for individuals and businesses to invest in renewable energy systems by offering long-term contracts at a fixed rate for the electricity they generate and feed into the grid.

 FITs have been widely adopted in many countries around the world as a means to accelerate the deployment of solar power and reduce reliance on fossil fuels.
 The fundamental concept behind FITs is to guarantee a fair price for renewable energy producers, ensuring a stable return on investment over an extended period.